How does this medication work? What will it do for me?

 To treat adults with either plaque psoriasis or psoriatic arthritis, the usual dose is 45 mg injected under the skin.
 The dose is repeated in 4 weeks, and then every 12 weeks thereafter.
 For people who weigh more than 100 kg, a dose of 90 mg may be used.
 When treating plaque psoriasis, some people may need to receive this medication every 8 weeks.
 The dose may be injected on top of the thigh or around the abdomen (about 2 inches away from the belly button).

-For treating adolescents 12 to 17 years of age with plaque psoriasis, the dose is based on body weight.
+For treating children and adolescents 6 to 17 years of age with plaque psoriasis, the dose is based on body weight.

-For the treatment of Crohn's disease, the first dose is given as an intravenous (into a vein) infusion and the dose is based on body weight.
+For the treatment of Crohn's disease and ulcerative colitis, the first dose is given as an intravenous (into a vein) infusion and the dose is based on body weight.
 The dose is repeated as an injection under the skin 8 weeks after the first dose.
 The usual maintenance dose is 90 mg every 8 weeks.
+Under certain conditions, your doctor may decrease the frequency of your injections to once every 12 weeks.

 Most people using this medication can be trained by a health care professional to give themselves the injection.
 Ustekinumab is used with the guidance and supervision of a doctor.
 Your doctor or nurse will assist you in the preparation and injection of your first dose (or first few doses).
 Do not attempt to inject this medication on your own until you completely understand how to inject a dose.